andrewmarmion/react-native-template-andrewm/README.md

 Make sure you have installed the following to run this template properly.

 ## package_update.js
-Run `node package_update.js` this will update the `package.json` so that it has the required
+Run `node package_update.js` this will update the `package.json` so that it has the required updated scripts and values for the following dependencies.

 ## Detox
 Detox should be set up on your machine see https://github.com/wix/Detox/blob/master/docs/Introduction.GettingStarted.md for more details on how to install it.
 At time of writing you will only need to do step one as the `package_update.js` and the inital template setup take care of the remaining steps.